// reference

 | F | 0-59% | 0.0 | Failing |

-Both an 88% and an 82% earn a B (3.0 GPA).
-The system treats all performance within the B range identically.
-This can benefit students near the bottom of a letter grade range and penalise those near the top.
+Both 88% and 82% earn a B (3.0 GPA).
+Treats all performance within a letter range identically.
+Helps students at the bottom of a range; penalises those at the top.

-Passing grade thresholds vary by institution type and whether the course counts toward your major or as an elective.
-The general rule: the higher the academic level, the higher the passing threshold.
+Passing thresholds vary by institution and whether the course counts toward your major or as an elective.
+The general rule: higher academic level, higher passing threshold.

 |---|---|---|---|